 - Resin filling: In this process, synthetic resin is used to fill the cracks or emerald in the place of natural oils.

-- Dyeing: This process involves the injection of color dye to mask paleness or discoloration (less desirable).
+- Dyeing: This process involves injecting a colour dye to mask paleness or discolouration (less desirable).

 Before buying an emerald, you should always ask for disclosure about treatments performed on it.
-Reputable sellers will provide this information and even certification if necessary.
+Reputable sellers will provide this information and, if necessary, certification.

 Treated emeralds are perfectly acceptable, but they should be priced accordingly.
 Untreated, vivid green emeralds are extremely rare and command premium prices in the market.